VampiricDirewolf/activism-framework/Goals.md

 #Process

-* Idenitify some small, simple actions that people can be mobilised to take - these should work cumulatively towards our overall goals
+* Identify some small, simple actions that people can be mobilised to take - these should work cumulatively towards our overall goals
 * Evaluate regularly - are your goals on target?
 Do you need to adjust your strategy?
 * The process should be *iterative* - we should be learning and adjusting all the time.
 Flexible, fluid, responsive
 * Ask for honest feedback